draganjancikin/d-office/UPGRADE.md

 * #159 - Issue with print on Accounting Document page
 * #160 - Create an article issue
 * #161 - Issue on edit article page
-* #163 - Create a new "Narudzbenica"
+* #163 - Create a new "Narudžbenica"
 * #164 - Error on page "edit Material Supplier"
 * #165 - Error on page add material to order
 * #166 - Error on page printOrder
-* #167 - Error on page "Add article to Accounting Document
+* #167 - Error on page "Add article to Accounting Document"

 # Upgrade to 6.4.0